MobileProto16/Mobile-Proto-16/deepdive1/README.md

 If you're interested in learning more about the details of TDD, check out [this link](https://www.agilealliance.org/glossary/tdd/).
 Agile and TDD are commonly used in the tech world, so knowing how to do TDD will give you a leg up in the job market (interviewers are interested to hear that you used TDD in your project).

 Since we're talking about good development practices, check out [Continuous Integration](https://www.thoughtworks.com/continuous-integration) as well.
+CI is, as the name implies, a system for you to constantly integrate code and automatically run tests.

 Of course, not everyone is gung-ho about TDD.
 Check out [this article](http://david.heinemeierhansson.com/2014/tdd-is-dead-long-live-testing.html) about a guy who wants to move away from unit testing towards system testing.